adamajammary/libsdl2gui/README.md

 void LSG_SetFontSize(const std::string& id, int size);
 ```

-Sets the font size of a component.
+Sets the font size of a component and sub-components.

 Parameters